 This tour is open to photographers of all levels.
 For those photographers with an extensive photographic arsenal, the following lenses are particularly recommended for this tour: 300mm f2.8-4.0, 400mm, and 500mm, with 300-400mm lenses to be used most often.
 It is often quite dark in the forest, so a tripod is essential.
 When not at blinds or waterholes a 500mm lens becomes more useful as the photography will be opportunistic.

-Day 1: Bangkok.
+Day 1: Arrival in Bangkok.
 We arrive in the heady capital of Thailand, and spend the night in a hotel near the airport.
 The hotel provides a complimentary airport shuttle bus.

-Day 2: Bangkok to Thaton.
-We fly to northern Thailand and in the afternoon indulge in some casual photography near our hotel.
-We may find the cute Asian Barred Owlet, or some local mynas or kingfishers.
+Day 2: Bangkok to Fang.
+We fly to northern Thailand and in the afternoon indulge in some casual photography in open country near our hotel.
+We may find some starlings, mynas, kingfishers, or bee-eaters.
+Night in the town of Fang.

-Day 8: Chiang Mai to Kaeng Krachan NP.
+Day 7: Chiang Rai to Kaeng Krachan NP.
 We take an early flight to Bangkok and drive out towards Petchaburi.
 Depending on the timing we may make a stop at some coastal wetlands for waterbird photography.
 This place throngs with shorebirds, and offers some good opportunities for shooting these greyish and brown mudpeckers.
 The light however gets harsh early in the day, and so if conditions are not suitable, we will head straight to our accommodation and prepare for the afternoon.
 This region has a selection of great waterholes in the forest.
 These used to be used for hunting, but have been converted into photography blinds, and they are very productive places for photographing a selection of high-quality birds.
 We begin this afternoon by hitting one of the nearby blinds.
 There are many things that may come in to bathe and grab a snack, but some of the highlights may include the stunning Kalij Pheasant, Bar-backed and Scaly-breasted Partridges, the garrulous and entertaining White-crested, Greater Necklaced- and Lesser Necklaced- Laughingthrushes, dainty and elegant Black-naped Monarch, Red Junglefowl, Tickell’s Blue-Flycatcher, and some more somber-looking birds like Taiga Flycatcher, Pale-legged Leaf-warbler, Stripe-throated Bulbul and many more.
 A tripod will be essential today, and expect some high ISO shooting, as the forest is dark, but you can also expect some full SD cards coming out of the afternoon’s session.
+The next three nights will be spent just outside Kaeng Krachan NP.

-Day 9: Kaeng Krachan NP.
-This national park is huge and wild, and we will enjoy a full morning in its upper reaches.
+Days 8-9: Kaeng Krachan NP.
+With two full days in the area, we will have plenty of time to explore both inside this vast park (where there are no blinds, but excellent birding at a variety of elevations), but also a series of blinds outside of there, near our accommodations, which complement the park perfectly.
+This national park is huge and wild, and we will enjoy at least one full morning in its upper reaches.
 We will attempt to find a set of fruiting trees where we can target barbets, bulbuls, pigeons, and other species.
 This is also an excellent park for mammals, boasting species including elephants, gaur (an Asian forest buffalo), dhole (a coyote-like dog) and many others in addition to the incredible birds on offer.
-After lunch we will return out lodge and prepare for another ‘blind’ session in the afternoon.
+Typically, in the afternoons, after lunch back at the lodge, we make a visit to one of the local blinds, as they are good at this time.
+Two more nights will be spent just out the national park.

 Day 12: Departure.
 We transfer to the airport for your international flights home.